3D television: 3D episodes and shows

 There have been several notable examples in television where 3D episodes have been produced, typically as one-hour specials or special events.

 1980s

 The first-ever 3D broadcast in the UK was an episode of the weekly science magazine The Real World, made by Television South and screened in the UK in February 1982.
 The program included excerpts of test footage shot by Philips in the Netherlands.
-Red/green 3D glasses were given away free with copies of the TV Times listings magazine, but the 3D sections of the programme were shown in monochrome.
+Red/green 3D glasses were given away free with copies of the TV Times listings magazine, but the 3D sections of the program were shown in monochrome.
 The experiment was repeated nationally in December 1982, with red/blue glasses allowing color 3D to be shown for the first time.
 The program was repeated the following weekend followed by a rare screening of the Western Fort Ti starring George Montgomery and Joan Vohs.

 In 1985 Portugal's national TV channel RTP 1 broadcast the movie Creature from the Black Lagoon in anaglyph format.
 Red/cyan 3D glasses were sold with magazines.